Anti-slavery & Human Trafficking Policy Statement

 • Self-certification of compliance where applicable as part of due diligence reviews.

-STI is committed as an organisation to tackling modern slavery and human trafficking and strives to work with suppliers who share these same values.
-As part of regular oversight and monitoring, STI would raise any slavery concerns that had been identified with the relevant service provider.
+Satuit is committed as an organisation to tackling modern slavery and human trafficking and strives to work with suppliers who share these same values.
+As part of regular oversight and monitoring, Satuit would raise any slavery concerns that had been identified with the relevant service provider.

 Risk assessment

-STI undertakes a risk assessment to identify the nature and extent of its exposure to modern slavery, which is updated on a regular basis.
-It has due regard to the countries in which STI and its supply chain operates, the sector it works in, transaction risks, and business partnership/service provider risks.
+Satuit undertakes a risk assessment to identify the nature and extent of its exposure to modern slavery, which is updated on a regular basis.
+It has due regard to the countries in which Satuit and its supply chain operates, the sector it works in, transaction risks, and business partnership/service provider risks.

 Training